RatDVD

 RatDVD (originally stylized "ratDVD") is the name of a proprietary container format for digital video, developed by Peter Jensen and a group of Russian and Danish university students.
 The container format is a compressed archive format that holds all features of DVD-Video in a single file.
 Unlike other container formats like Matroska, it is designed to accurately mirror the exact feature set of standard video DVDs, facilitating round-tripping back to the DVD-Video format.

 RatDVD files are created by a computer program of the same name.
-The video portion of a RatDVD file is compression by a proprietary video codec named "XEB", thus significantly reducing the overall size: A typical DVD (usually above 4 gigabytes) can be compressed to about 1 or 2 GB, with some loss in video quality due to recompression.
-The resulting RatDVD file can then be played directly in a computer (as long as the needed codec has been installed) by a DirectShow-compatible DVD player, or converted back into standard DVD format.
+The video portion of a RatDVD file is compressed with a proprietary video codec named "XEB", thus significantly reducing the overall size: a typical DVD (usually above 4 gigabytes) can be compressed to about 1 or 2 GB, with some loss in video quality due to recompression.
+The resulting RatDVD file can then be played directly on a computer (as long as the needed codec has been installed) with a DirectShow-compatible DVD player, or converted back into standard DVD format.

 RatDVD program is freeware and works on Microsoft Windows.
-The last version of this freeware was 0.78 and was released in 2005.
+The last version is 0.78 and was released in 2005.
 The program does not support copy-protected DVDs.